Ian Shaw (singer)

 Shaw was a close friend of lyricist and poet Fran Landesman and following her death he recorded A Ghost In Every Bar (2012), a collection of songs with lyrics by Landesman, also on Splash Point Records.
 His next two albums were on the French Jazz Village label: The Theory of Joy (2016) and Shine Sister Shine (2018), both with piano trio led by Barry Green.
 These were followed by two collaborations with pianist and songwriter Jamie Safir, both on Silent Wish Records: What's New (2020) which also featured saxophonist Iain Ballamy and Greek Street Friday (2023) which consisted of original tracks with biographical lyrics written by Shaw, performed by a full band.
-His most recent album, An Adventurous Dream (2024) was a collaboration with saxophonist Tony Kofi, featuring the music of Billy Strayhorn and Duke Ellington.
+An Adventurous Dream (2024) was a collaboration with saxophonist Tony Kofi, featuring the music of Billy Strayhorn and Duke Ellington.
+On his most recent album, Stephensong – Ian Shaw Sings Stephen Sondheim (2025), Shaw was partnered by pianist Barry Green.

 On radio, Shaw presented the weekly BBC Radio 2 programme Big Band Special in 2004.
 Since 2012 he has presented the Ronnie Scott’s Radio Show, broadcast in the UK on JazzFM and syndicated to the US (Jazz90.1 and Jazz88.FM) and Canada (Jazz.FM91).
 He has also written and presented three series of his own podcast, Not Even Music.

 Among notable appearances, he hosted the BBC Jazz Awards with singer Claire Martin in 2004, and the inaugural Jazz FM awards ceremony in 2013.
 He performed at the opening gala for the London Jazz Festival in 2007, 2014 and 2022.
 In 2021 he sang in the world premiere of Mark-Anthony Turnage’s Black Milk, written for jazz singer and sixteen players with a text by Paul Celan.
 The following year he celebrated his birthday with Shaw at 60, a concert at Kings Place with guests including singers Madeline Bell and Elaine Delmar, trumpeter Guy Barker, actor Haydn Gwynne and comedian Julian Clary.
+In 2025, Shaw returned to Kings Place for the album launch of Stephensong.

 Shaw has continued to perform in the UK including regular shows at the Vortex Jazz Club, Ronnie Scott's Jazz Club, 606 Club and PizzaExpress Jazz Club.
 Music festival appearances have included Cheltenham and London Jazz Festivals, North Sea Jazz Festival (Rotterdam) in 2014, Toronto Jazz Festival in 2014 and Love Supreme Jazz Festival 2018.
 He has also continued to perform worldwide with regular appearances in Germany and Canada.